Welcome to the website of Shettleston New Church

 We are open and meeting on Sundays for worship.

-Please feel free to join us in worship, and make yourself known to Louis went you visit.
+Please feel free to join us in worship, and make yourself known to Louis when you visit.

 ABOUT SHETTLESTON NEW CHURCH OF SCOTLAND